Samantha Jones was the best character on Sex and The City, these 10 iconic quotes prove it

 Over the years since the series aired back in 1998, many fans have come to associate the blonde PR bombshell, played by Kim Cattrall, with her libertine approach to life.
 So much so that Samantha even went to the extent of identifying as a ‘try-sexual’— in that she would try anything sexually at least once, before writing off on the experience.

-While her candid openness to sexual liberation and her no-nonsense approach to life in general, some first-time SATC converts may find Samantha to be somewhat abrasive as a character.
+Given her candid openness to sexual liberation and her no-nonsense approach to life, her character may at first, come off as somewhat abrasive for first-time SATC converts.
 This is especially in comparison to the likes of the quirky and convivial Carrie, or the saccharine-sweet Charolette.
+But I beg to differ.

 As the franchise enters its silver anniversary 25 years after its initial airing date, I made a point of rewatching all six seasons of the original SATC run and have come to the conclusion that maneater Samantha Jones was well and truly the best character from the show, especially in the context of a 2023 social landscape.
 Here are ten quotes to prove my case.